 This recipe and post were created for #SummerDessertWeek!
 Sponsor companies sent me samples, but as always opinions are 100% mine.

-You can also enter #SummerDessertWeek into any social platform and you’ll find the desserts that we’re making this week!
+You can also enter #SummerDessertWeek into any social platform and you’ll find the desserts that were made that week.

 I’ve always been a little scared to make cheesecake and I’m not sure why.
 I polled a few of my friends and they were nervous about it, too.